 - if the person is solely liable to pay a rate;

-- where two or more people are liable to pay a rate, if the person's name appears first on the Rates List (see 'Joint Ratepayers below);
+- where two or more people are liable to pay a rate, if the person's name appears first in any return of information (such as the Annual Return - see 'Joint Ratepayers below);

 - if the person is a representative (known as a "mandataire") of a body corporate (see 'Bodies Corporate' below).